Houses in Multiple Occupation (HMOs)

 What happens if I do not apply for a licence or break the rules of the licence?

 You will be committing an offence if you fail to apply for a licence or allow a property to be occupied by more people than are permitted on your HMO licence.
-You could be fined up to £20,000 and have to repay up to 12 months' rent to tenants or to the Council.

-Where a qualifying HMO is not licensed, the landlord cannot serve a tenant with a Section 21 Notice to Quit (opens new window) until the HMO is licensed.
+Please note that where a qualifying HMO is not licensed, the landlord cannot serve a tenant with a Section 21 Notice to Quit (opens new window) until the HMO is licensed.

 Prev